protontypes/open-sustainable-technology/README.md

 - [cf-conventions](https://github.com/cf-convention/cf-conventions) - The conventions for CF (Climate and Forecast) metadata are designed to promote the processing and sharing of files created with the NetCDF API.
 - [cf-python](https://github.com/NCAS-CMS/cf-python) - A CF-compliant Earth Science data analysis library.
+- [CF Checker](https://github.com/cedadev/cf-checker) - The CF Checker is a utility that checks the contents of a NetCDF file complies with the Climate and Forecasts (CF) Metadata Convention.
 - [xCDAT](https://github.com/xCDAT/xcdat) - An extension of xarray for climate data analysis on structured grids.
 - [ipcc_sr15_scenario_analysis](https://github.com/iiasa/ipcc_sr15_scenario_analysis) - Scenario analysis notebooks for the IPCC Special Report on Global Warming of 1.5°C.
 - [Geoclimate](https://github.com/orbisgis/geoclimate) - Geospatial processing toolbox for environmental and climate studies.